Citation impact

-the ratio of number of citations to number articles published within a given time period and in a given index, such as the journal impact factor or the citescore.
 It is used by academic institutions in decisions about academic tenure, promotion and hiring, and hence also used by authors in deciding which journal to publish in.
 Citation-like measures are also used in other fields that do ranking, such as Google's PageRank algorithm, software metrics, college and university rankings, and business performance indicators.

 Article-level

 One of the most basic citation metrics is how often an article was cited in other articles, books, or other sources (such as theses).
 Citation rates are heavily dependent on the discipline and the number of people working in that area.
 For instance, many more scientists work in neuroscience than in mathematics, and neuroscientists publish more papers than mathematicians, hence neuroscience papers are much more often cited than papers in mathematics.
 Similarly, review papers are more often cited than regular research papers because they summarize results from many papers.
 This may also be the reason why papers with shorter titles get more citations, given that they are usually covering a broader area.